LongDataAnalysis/LDvine/README.md

 The RStudio project file (.Rproj) contains the following sub-folders:

+The repository is structured as follows:

-1. data: csv/rda/rds/txt files that are used as data into R in order to do the analysis.
+-`data`: Contains csv/rda/rds/txt files that are used as data into R in order to do the analysis.

 	We used a subset of Manitoba Follow-up Study (MFUS) data.
 Because of data confidentiality, the data set file is not included in this R project.